HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - check -e's eMail

 #### -09- (past) Due
-* ...
-* AssertiveWIFM additions for RichardC
-  * these are increasingly unlikely to be of interest to Richard
-    * shift focus to the ConventD audience to support the ThreeTransitions
-  * pursue this in spite of travel slippage
-    * distribute as intended, regardless of travel
 * preliminary GeoSpatial assessments
   * ...
 * there is an aparent difference between this *.MD and another file's editMechanism.